At a Glance

-As you prepare to send out your email invitation to participants, keep a few things in mind:
+As you prepare to send out your email invitation to contributors, keep a few things in mind:

 - Once you have launched your test, the custom invitation can no longer be edited.

-- Be sure to remind your participants whether the test requires them to use a PC, Mac, or mobile device.
+- Be sure to remind your contributors whether the test requires them to use a PC, Mac, or mobile device.

-- Keep in mind that if you mention payment for a paid panel, participants who opted out of receiving payment will still see payment details in the email invitation
+- Keep in mind that if you mention payment for a paid network, contributors who opted out of receiving payment will still see payment details in the email invitation.

 Need more information?
 Read these related articles.